Learning, Solving and Optimizing PDEs with TensorGalerkin: an efficient high-performance Galerkin assembly algorithm: Results

 \paragraph{PDE Constrained Inverse Design.} As a final numerical experiment, we consider a challenging Inverse design from the field of \emph{Topology Optimization}.
 With the details described in {\bf SM~\ref{app:pde_inverse-design}}, our problem can be summarized as a \emph{compliance minimization problem} for a 2D cantilever beam, described by the elasticity equations.
 Starting from a rectangular design domain, with fixed support on one edge and a point load applied in another corner, we formulate the topology optimization problem in terms of a Solid Isotropic Material with Penalization (SIMP) method (see {\bf SM~\ref{app:pde_inverse-design_problem-setup}}), reducing the problem to the general form \eqref{eq:ides2} subject to a volumetric constraint and the PDE constraint.
 We utilize the gradient descent type Method of Moving Asymptotes (MMA)~\cite{svanberg1987method} to solve this problem.

 Our baseline utilizes \textsc{JAX-FEM} with the LU decomposition direct solver (internally provided by UMFPACK~\cite{UMFPACK}).
 In contrast, our proposed model leverages \textsc{TensorOpt} equipped with a BiCGSTAB iterative solver.
 Crucially, within our framework, sensitivity (the gradient of the objective function with respect to density) is computed via a differentiable solver layer that is fully integrated into the PyTorch autograd graph.
-This differs from \textsc{JAX-FEM}, which relies on JAX's AD system to implement the adjoint method.
+The differentiable sparse solver layer is implemented using the \textsc{torch-sla} library~\citep{chi2026torchsla}, which achieves $O(1)$ extra graph nodes per iteration rather than the $O(\text{iterations}\times\text{DoFs})$ graph nodes that would be incurred by back-propagating through the BiCGSTAB iterations.

 We verify that both frameworks converge to topologically identical designs with negligible discrepancies in the final objective function (compliance difference $< 0.33\%$); see {\bf SM~\ref{app:pde_inverse-design_vis}}.
 However, as shown in Table~\ref{tab:topology_speedup}, \textsc{TensorMesh} significantly outperforms \textsc{JAX-FEM} in computational efficiency.
 The setup phase (mesh/problem initialization and compiling setup) is accelerated by $4.5\times$, and the optimization loop, which involves repeated JiT free finite element assembly and solving, achieves a $3.7\times$ speedup.
 This is because \textsc{TensorMesh} not only eliminates the Python loop overhead but also provides a highly efficient differentiable substrate for iterative PDE design optimization tasks.